tseddikk/questionnaire/README.md

-# Critical Questionnaire MCP Server
+# Questionnaire MCP Server

 A Model Context Protocol (MCP) server that orchestrates forensic-depth codebase audits through a structured 6-phase protocol.

 ## Overview

-The Critical Questionnaire MCP is a **procedural constraint engine** that enforces how AI agents conduct codebase audits.
+The Questionnaire MCP is a **procedural constraint engine** that enforces how AI agents conduct codebase audits.
 It ensures investigations follow the rigor of a "paranoid senior engineer" through structured phases, validation rules, and evidence requirements.
 All analytical intelligence resides in the agent; the server ensures that intelligence is applied with discipline and consistency.

 ## Key Features